(This article has been updated to include a response from the FDA.)

 Specifically, the lawmakers are asking:

-- When the FDA plans to give the industry “guidance on lawful pathways” on CBD foods, suggesting that existing FDA standards on ingredients considered safe would be one possibility.
+- When the FDA plans to give the industry “guidance on lawful pathways” on CBD food, suggesting that existing FDA standards on ingredients considered safe would be one possibility.

 - If the agency advised New York, Maine or Ohio about CBD in foods.